-Division of the Biological Sciences: Office of Graduate Affairs
+Division of the Biological Sciences: Office of Graduate and Post Doctoral Affairs

-Divisional faculty and appropriate members of the Dean of Students' staff; graduate program administrators.
+Divisional faculty and appropriate members of the Office of Graduate and Postdoctoral Affairs (OGPA) staff; graduate program administrators.
 The records of students who transfer to another division or school within the University are sent to the receiving unit.

-The education records of non-medical students in the Division of the Biological Sciences are generally maintained in the BSD Office of Graduate Affairs indefinitely.
+The education records of non-medical students in the Division of the Biological Sciences are generally maintained indefinitely in the BSD OGPA.